Middle School Math Contests

 RSM International Math Contest

-The International Math Contest is a 30-minute Online Challenge based on leading math curricula from across the world.
-Participation in the challenge is FREE.
+A 30-minute online challenge based on leading math courses from across the world, held each February with both in-person and online options.
+Participation in the challenge is free.

-The Exeter Math Club Competition is a middle-school mathematics competition held annually at Phillips Exeter Academy in Exeter, New Hampshire.
-EMCC provides middle schoolers a event where they can join like-minded peers from a mathematical community spanning the globe.
+A middle-school mathematics competition held each January at Phillips Exeter Academy in Exeter, New Hampshire.
+EMCC gives middle schoolers an event where they can join like-minded peers from a mathematical community spanning the globe.

 TrinMAC Virtual